sriramukundoor/Oncology-data-analysis/README.md

 - 👋 Hi, I’m @sriramukundoor
-This is a R shiny dashboard I have develop to visualize the safety and efficacy aspects of a clinical trial.
-In order execute the code, user need to install the below libraries.
+This is a R shiny dashboard which I have developed to visualize the safety and efficacy aspects of a clinical trial.
+In order execute the code, the user need to install the below libraries and import the alltte.CSV file.

 library(shiny)
 library(shinythemes)